 When you feel like there’s something in your vagina, or notice tissue protruding from your vaginal opening, you may have a prolapsed uterus.
-Dr. John F. Dulemba is a uterine prolapse expert at The Women’s Centre who alleviates your symptoms with effective therapies, including minimally invasive da Vinci® robot-assisted surgery.
-If you live in the Denton, Texas area, and suspect you have uterine prolapse, contact Dr. Dulemba today.
+We have uterine prolapse expert at The Women’s Centre like Dr. Mantri who alleviates your symptoms with effective therapies, including minimally invasive da Vinci® robot-assisted surgery.
+If you live in the Denton, Texas area, and suspect you have uterine prolapse, contact our office today.
 You can call the helpful staff at The Women’s Centre or use the online appointment form to set up a uterine prolapse consultation.

 When your pelvic muscles are too weak to support your uterus, it may slip into or even protrude from your vagina (uterine prolapse).
 You can get uterine prolapse at any stage of life, but it’s most likely to occur after menopause, especially if you had one or more vaginal births.